Adam Hunter (footballer): Comeback

 Hunter returned to play for his junior club, South Bunbury, in the SWFL, for the 2010 season.
 Hunter also assumed a role as patron of the South West Academy of Sport's football program.
 Hunter kicked 47 goals in only seven matches for South Bunbury.

 In 2011, Hunter returned to play for Swan Districts in the WAFL.

-In 2015, Hunter has nominated to play for the Whitford Warriors in the WAAFL.
+In 2015, Hunter was nominated to play for the Whitford Warriors in the WAAFL.